zopefoundation/Products.SQLAlchemyDA/README.txt

 What is SQLAlchemyDA?
 ---------------------

-SQLAlchemyDA is both a tiny frontend to the z3c.sqlalchemy SQLAlchemy package for Zope 2 and Zope 3.
-In addition it acts as a database adapter for ZSQL methods.
+SQLAlchemyDA is a generic database adapter for ZSQL methods.
 Since it is based on SQLAlchemy, SQLAlchemyDA supports all databases out-of-the box that are supported by SQLAlchemy (Postgres, MySQL, Oracle, SQLite, MS-SQL, Firebird, Informix).

 Requirements: